Hsgngr/raspberry-pico/README.md

-# Raspberry Pi Pico, Pico W and Boards
+# Playground for Raspberry Pi Pico, Pico W and Other RP2040 Boards

-My raspberry pi pico playground to see the capabilities of the board, microPython.